cPort Scholarship Program

 2020 Program Recap

 Since 2008, elementary students have written almost 8,000 essays and awarded over $86,000 in college scholarships.
-We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past twelve years.
+We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past thirteen years.
 We look forward to many more!

 About the Program